Skip to main content

 Bodies for the evaluation of the education system in the Autonomous Communities

-• the evaluation of educational centres;
+• the evaluation of educational institutions;

 • the drafting of reports;